intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The following steps are done atomically:
 The value at the memory location is fetched, the fetched value is updated with the fetched value, and the resulting value is stored at the memory location.
-The default scope is "work_group" and the default memory semantics are "relaxed".
+The default scope is "work_group" and the default memory semantics is "relaxed".

 When storing a complex value the update may be pseudo-atomic, meaning that an atomic update is used for the the real and imaginary separately.